-Spirituality, a search for transcendent meaning or the belief in some sort of greater existence outside of humankind, can be linked to religion, but the practice of spirituality is generally considered to go beyond religion and link individuals with something larger, such as the universe itself.
+Spirituality is typically defined as the search for transcendent meaning or as a belief in a greater existence outside of humankind.
+It can be linked to religion, but the practice of spirituality is generally considered to go beyond religion and connect individuals with something larger, such as the universe itself.

 Both therapists and people seeking treatment may hesitate to include spirituality or religion in the practice of therapy, due to the potential of differing beliefs and the possible controversy of the topic.
 But research suggests a therapist's inclusion of an individual's spiritual beliefs may assist in therapy and in the process of healing.

 Spirituality is generally considered to be broader than any religion one might practice, as it takes into account cognitive and philosophic areas of thought as well as aspects of emotions and behavior.
-Some might describe spirituality as the attempt to understand one's nature or the meaning of one's existence, but spirituality is also linked to one's path to internal awareness and happiness.
-Many cultures and belief systems hold that one's spirit is the essence of one's existence, and thus, spirituality may also describe for some people their connection to each other and to themselves.
+Some might describe spirituality as the attempt to understand one's nature or the meaning of one's existence, but spirituality is also linked to internal awareness and happiness.
+Many cultures and belief systems hold that a spirit is the essence of one's existence.
+In these cases, spirituality may also describe a person’s connection to others and to themselves.

 Though some may describe themselves as spiritual without adhering to the principles of any religion or even having any religious thought, for others, religion is the manifestation of their spirituality.
 This manifestation may involve the performance of rituals—in one tradition or in some combination of traditions—with varying degrees of commitment and involvement in that faith.
 Spirituality may also describe the attention people pay to their own well-being and that of others.
 For many, the practice of dance, yoga, meditation, or volunteer work, among others, are outlets in which to express spirituality.